sanette/ocaml/manual/manual/html_processing/README.md

 # HTML post-processing

-This directory contains material for processing the html of the manual (from the `../htmlman` directory).
+This directory contains material for enhancing the html of the manual and the API (from the `../htmlman` directory), including a quick search widget for the API.

-The new html is output in `./docs` (the manual) and `./api` (the api).
+The process will create the `../webman` dir, and output the new html files (and assets) in `webman/docs` (the manual) and `webman/api` (the API).

 ## manual and api

 There are two different scripts, `process_manual.ml` and `process_api.ml`.
 The first one deals with all the chapters of the manual, while the latter deals with the api generated with `ocamldoc`.
+They both use a common module `common.ml`.

 ## How to build

+With dependencies to build the whole manual:
 ```
 cd ..
 make web
 ```

-Or, much faster if you know that `htmlman` is already up-to-date:
+Or, much faster if you know that `htmlman` is already up-to-date, from within the `html_processing` dir:

 ```
-cd ..
-dune exec html_processing/process_manual.exe silent
-dune exec html_processing/process_api.exe overwrite silent
-dune exec html_processing/process_api.exe compiler overwrite silent
+make
 ```

-(The `silent` keyword is optional.
-Remove it to have debug information.)

 ## How to browse

 From the `html_processing` directory:

-`firefox api/index.html`
+`firefox ../webman/api/index.html`

-`firefox docs/index.html`
+`firefox ../webman/docs/index.html`

+## Debug

+Look at the `Makefile`: the `quiet` keyword is optional.
+Remove it to have debug information.

+By default all html files are re-created by `make`, but the javascript index ``webman/api/index.js` and `webman/api/compilerlibref/index.js` are kept if they already exist.
+You can use `make clean` to delete all generated files.